mwherman2000/ModelMate30_Parallelspace/README.md

 1. ArchiMate is a registered trademark of The Open Group
 2. The primary data source for this project is the Mastering ArchiMate blog article "The ArchiMate 3.0 Relations Table…" (https://masteringarchimate.com/2017/02/07/the-archimate-3-0-relations-table/).
 Thank you to Gerben Wierda (https://www.linkedin.com/in/gerbenwierda/) for leading the creation of the Mastering ArchiMate master dataset for ArchiMate 3.0.
 3. A secondary data source for the Archi project (https://github.com/archimatetool/archi) - in particular, the relationships.xml data file (https://github.com/archimatetool/archi/tree/master/com.archimatetool.model/model).
-4. Parallelspace, ModelMate and Parallelspace ModelMate are trademarks of Parallelspace Corporation, Toronto, Canada.
+4. Parallelspace, ModelMate, and Parallelspace ModelMate are trademarks of Parallelspace Corporation, Toronto, Canada.